-When the S-35390A H Series is turned on, the internal power-on detector operates and a signal of 1 Hz is output from the $\overline{\text{INT1}}$ pin to select the quartz crystal and optimize the $C_g$ value.
-Turn the power on and measure the signal with a frequency counter following the circuit configuration shown in Figure 51.
+When the S-35399A03 is turned on, the internal power-on detection circuit operates and a signal of 1 Hz is output from the $\overline{\text{INT1}}$ pin to select the quartz crystal and optimize the $C_g$ value.
+Turn the power on and measure the signal with a frequency counter following the circuit configuration shown in Figure 56.

-If 1 Hz signal is not output, the power-on detector does not operate normally.
+If 1 Hz signal is not output, the power-on detection circuit does not operate normally.
 Turn off the power and then turn it on again.
-For how to apply power, refer to "■ Power-on Detection Circuit and Register Status".
+For how to apply power, refer to " Power-on Detection Circuit and Register Status".

-Remark If the error range is $\pm 1$ ppm in relation to 1 Hz, the time is shifted by approximately 2.6 seconds per month (calculated using the following mode).
+Remark If the error range is $\pm 1$ ppm in relation to 1 Hz, the time is shifted by approximately 2.6 seconds per month (calculated using the following expression).

-$10^{-6}$ (1 ppm) $\times$ 60 seconds $\times$ 60 minutes $\times$ 24 hours $\times$ 30 days = 2.592 seconds
+$10^{-6}$ (1 ppm) × 60 seconds × 60 minutes × 24 hours × 30 days = 2.592 seconds

-Figure 51 Configuration of Oscillation Frequency Measurement Circuit
+Figure 56 Configuration of Oscillation Frequency Measurement Circuit

-Caution
+Caution 1.

 - 1. Use a high-accuracy frequency counter of 7 digits or more. - 2.
-Measure the oscillation frequency under the usage conditions. - 3.
+Measure the oscillation frequency under the use operation conditions. - 3.
 Since the 1 Hz signal continues to be output, initialization must be executed during normal operation.